phax/peppol-reporting/README.md

 Each submodule is described below.

 To choose a submodule, it needs to be added as a Maven dependency.
 The main logic is loaded via SPI.
-Please make sure to only use **1** submodule at a time - storing to multiple backends is currently not supported out of the box.
+Please make sure to only use **one** submodule at a time - storing to multiple backends is currently not supported out of the box.

 Alternatively you can implement your own Reporting backend implementation, by implementing the  SPI interface `com.helper.peppol.reporting.api.backend.IPeppolReportingBackendSPI` defined in the `peppol-reporting-api` submodule.